embrace-io/embrace-docs/content/ios/faq.md

 You can turn off capture of tap coordinates with the `CAPTURE_COORDINATES` setting in the `Embrace-Info.plist` file.

+You can also API to pause and resume capture during sensitive user interactions such as login or messaging: `pauseTapCoordinateCapture` and `resumeTapCoordinateCapture`.

 ## Trace IDs

 ### **Can trace IDs for network requests be captured?**